AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Choosing visible undertones (cool, warm, neutral).

-This approach reduces returns and improves customer satisfaction by helping users find accurate matches online—no physical sampling needed.
+This approach reduces returns and improves customer satisfaction by helping users find accurate matches online, eliminating the need for physical sampling.

 9. Integrate omnichannel data sources